 - Set goals for completing homework and increasing scores.

 - Attend review sessions before tests and study the topics that are highlighted.

 - Understand what went wrong on tests.

 - Try out different study locations and methods.
 Study in short, frequent bursts.

-Discuss the GPA, standardized test score and class requirements for your student's choice of college or desired educational path.
-Then, ask your student to commit to achieving these.
+- Discuss the GPA, standardized test score and class requirements for colleges or programs your student is interested in.